 The public executions were usually accompanied by a legal order that wives and children witness the deaths of husbands and fathers.
 Cuenca poet Dolores Veintimilla de Galindo, considered a radical reformer in her day, objected to children being forced to watch their fathers die.
 She posted flyers around town, encouraging citizens to speak out against what she called “cruel and barbaric rituals.”

 Not until Eloy Alfaro’s liberal revolution of 1897 was the death penalty eliminated in Ecuador.
-The last official execution recorded in Cuenca was that of Vargas Luis Torres, convicted of attempting an armed rebellion.
-He was shot on Calle Sucre, in front of what today is the municipal building.
-Court documents note that neighborhood dogs licked the blood off the cobblestones after the body had been removed.
+The last official execution recorded in Cuenca was that of Vargas Luis Torres, convicted of attempting an armed rebellion in 1896.
+He was shot on Calle Sucre in front of what today is the municipal building.
+Court documents note that neighborhood dogs licked the blood from the cobblestones after the body had been taken away.

-Alfaro was thanked for his efforts for humane justice in 1912, by a mob led by two Catholic priests.
+Alfaro was thanked for his efforts for a more humane system of justice in 1912 by a mob led by two Catholic priests.
 After he was shot, his body was dragged in ropes through the streets of Quito, his arms and legs severed along the way.
 What was left of him was thrown onto a fire at the end of the procession.

 Public spectacle continued to be a central element of Cuenca justice until the second decade of the 20th century.
 Petty criminals were often tied to humiliation crosses at the entrances to the city, where they were kept for as long as two days.
 Citizens with grudges against the offenders showed up to apply personal versions of justice, usually with fists, whips and sticks.

 One of the humiliation crosses, made of marble, still stands on the corner of Simon Bolivar and Coronel Talbot, in front of Iglesia San Sebastian.